 In a limited number of arrangements, the professional services and training to be delivered are considered essential to the functionality of our software products.
 If services sold in an arrangement are deemed to be essential to the functionality of the software products, the arrangement is accounted for using contract accounting.
-As we have concluded that we cannot reliably estimate our contract costs, we use the completed contract method of accounting defers all revenue and costs until the date that the products have been delivered and professional services, exclusive of post-contract customer support, have been completed.
+As we have concluded that we cannot reliably estimate our contract costs, we use the completed contract method of contract accounting.
+The completed contract method of accounting defers all revenue and costs until the date that the products have been delivered and professional services, exclusive of post-contract customer support, have been completed.
 Deferred costs related to fully deferred contracts are recorded as a component of inventories in the consolidated balance sheet, and generally all other costs of sales are recognized when revenue recognition commences.